gchudnov/bspec/README.md

 ```

 ### .explain()
-prints the rules used to form a composite specification, e.g.:
+returns a string with the rules used to form a composite specification
 ```javascript
 console.log(someSpec.explain());
 // ((ValidOrderSpec AND (NOT OverDueOrderSpec)) AND (NOT OrderProcessed))
 ```
-**NOTE:** meaningful names will be printed only if a specification derived from a `Spec` object.
+**NOTE:** meaningful specification names will be printed only if all of them are derived from a `Spec` object.

 ### .isSatisfiedBy(...)
 checks whether some _candidate_ object satisfies the specification.